Arthur Gaskin (squash player)

 Arthur Gaskin (born 16 January 1985) is a professional squash player who represented Ireland.
-He reached a career-high world ranking of World No. 60 in June 2009.
+He reached a career-high world ranking of World No. 60 in June 2009 and was an eight-time champion of Ireland.

+Biography

+Gaskin won eight national titles at the Irish National Squash Championships, from his first in 2011 to his eighth and last in 2020.

-Arthur regularly wrote about his experiences on the blog of SportsShoes.com.
+Gaskin regularly wrote about his experiences on the blog of SportsShoes.com.

 In October 2024, Arthur was appointed as the head coach of Squash Ireland.